aranasaurus/advent-of-code/README.md

 ### Automatically track ⭐️ progress in readme

-This template includes [a Github action](https://github.com/k2bd/advent-readme-stars) that automatically updates the readme with your advent of code progress.
+This template includes [a GitHub action](https://github.com/k2bd/advent-readme-stars) that automatically updates the readme with your advent of code progress.

 To enable it, complete the following steps: